 Get valuable insights, tips, and ideas about various topics in the field of employee and emergency communication

 We are dedicated to helping organizations worldwide keep their employees informed, engaged, productive, and safe

 The City of New Orleans is the latest victim of ransomware attacks.
 Mayor LaToya Cantrell even declared a state of emergency, confirming just how serious this cybersecurity attack and ongoing threat are.

-Once suspicious activity was spotted, servers and computers were shut down.
+Once the suspicious activity was spotted, servers and computers were shut down.
 City employees were instructed to disconnect their devices.
-Emergency communications are fortunately not affected by the cyber security incident, but other departments are now back to working with pen and paper for the time being.
+Emergency communications are fortunately not affected by the cybersecurity incident, but other departments are now back to working with pen and paper for the time being.